• 0

 How wide should a Raised Bed be?

-I usually recommend at least 90cm in width if you want to be able to plant two rows of plants.
-Thinner widths can be used especially for balcony planting and beds in restricted spaces.
+I usually recommend at least 90cm in width if you want to plant two rows of plants.
+Thinner widths can be used for balcony planting and beds in restricted spaces.

 For vegetable plots, I would recommend between 90cm and 1.2 meters.